 If you need to make frequent updates to your site, we can set you up with access to edit the site yourself using T4, our in-house content management system.
 Our short, accessible T4 training videos teach you how to edit text, add links and upload documents.
 For more advanced users, our advanced videos show you how to add images, pages and new pieces of content.

-If your site is very out of date and requires a complete redesign, please get in touch with Lucy or the Digital Team so we can book this into our project backlog for you.
+If your site is very out of date and requires a complete redesign, please get in touch with the Digital Team so we can book this into our project backlog for you.

 Undergraduate or Postgraduate programme pages

 Facebook, Twitter and other social media channels allow you to set up and maintain your own account.

 Before you do this, however, be aware that success on social media does require a significant time commitment to actively attract and engage with followers.